Nonlocal Condensate Model for QCD Sum Rules

 respectively, with $Z$ being a renormalization constant, $S(z,m_q)$ being the quark propagator in perturbation theory, $m_q$ being the quark mass.
 The nonperturbative piece collects the contribution from large $\mu^2$,

 The lower bound for the integration variable $\mu^2$ is usually set to the multi-particle threshold $m_\gamma^2$ in the KL representation.
-In the above expression we have modified it into $\mu_c^2 = \mbox{max}(cs,m_\gamma^2)$, where the free parameter $c$ of order unity will be fixed later.
-This choice respects the multi-particle threshold, and at the same time guarantees a finite integral in Eq.~(\ref{KLformD}).
+Here we have modified it into

+where the free parameter $c$ of order unity will be fixed later.
+This modification respects the multi-particle threshold, and at the same time guarantees a finite integral in Eq.~(\ref{KLformD}).
 Note that the integration over $\mu^2$ in Eq.~(\ref{KLformD}) develops a divergence as the variable $s$ approaches infinity without the above modification.
-A negative spectral density function implies confinement \cite{AS:00a}, and we indeed have the property $\rho_1^q(\mu^2)<0$ as shown in our formalism.
+A negative spectral density function implies confinement \cite{AS:00a}, and we indeed have the property $\rho_1^q(\mu^2)<0$ as shown in our formalism below.

 We define the distribution functions